Let’s Understand Comparative Statement in Detail

 Thus, the purpose of preparing these statements is to ascertain the profitability and financial soundness of a business.
-But the detailed information reflected in such statements alone is not sufficient to reach at meaningful managerial conclusions.
-Therefore, a detailed financial analysis and interpretation of these statements is required using various tools and techniques.
+But the detailed information reflected in such statements alone is not sufficient to reach meaningful managerial conclusions.
+Therefore, detailed financial analysis and interpretation of these statements is required using various tools and techniques.

 This analysis helps to understand the relationship between various components showcased in each of these statements.
 So, one of the tools commonly used to undertake financial statement analysis is creating comparative financial statements.
 Other techniques include:

 This article talks about Comparative Financial Statements Analysis.
 Hence, let’s understand:

 - what are comparative financial statements,

 - how such statements are prepared and

 Preparing Comparative Financial Statements is the most commonly used technique for analyzing financial statements.
 This technique determines the profitability and financial position of a business by comparing financial statements for two or more time periods.
 Hence, this technique is also termed as Horizontal Analysis.
 Typically, the income statements and balance sheets are prepared in a comparative form to undertake such an analysis.

 Furthermore, there is a provision attached to comparing the financial data showcased by such statements.
 This relates to making use of the same accounting principles for preparing each of the comparative statements.
 In case the same accounting principles are not followed to prepare such statements, then the difference must be disclosed in the footnote below.